MicrosoftDocs/cloud-adoption-framework/docs/secure/development-security-architecture.md

 # Development security architecture

-This article provides development security architecture best practices to help you achieve the ideal end state and key components of development security.
+This article describes steps to help you achieve the ideal end state for development security.

-Your development security architecture needs to integrate:
+Your development security architecture should integrate these key components:

 - security best practices
 - innovations in DevOps culture, tools, processes, and technology